E Safety Information for Parents/Carers

 The following resources will help parents and children to get to grips with all the different aspects of e-safety.

-Miss Halliday is the E-safety Co-ordinator in school
+Miss K. Halliday is the E-safety Co-ordinator in school

 Please report any concerns you may have to us as soon as possible.

 Please click on the following link with your child and complete this questionnaire.
 Thank you.

 "Facebook is about sharing.
 Our privacy controls give you the power to decide what and how much you share.
 Learn how to manage who can see your information on and off Facebook".

 We tell our children to share but online it's different.
 In fact, sometimes sharing online can be dangerous.
 That's why the NSPCC have joined forces with O2 to ask parents to be Share Aware and keep children safe online.

 Talking to your child is the best way to help keep them safe.
 But with things changing all the time, it can be hard to keep up to date.
 You can always call our online safety helpline on 0808 8005002 to get advice on anything from the latest social networks to parental controls.

 The NSPCC's straightforward, no-nonsense advice will untangle the web, and show you how you can be just as great a parent online, as you are the rest of the time.
 The internet is a great place for children to be.
 Being Share Aware makes it safer.